menu icon

 • Fasten off and weave in the end.

 • Round 5: This is the row to make the sunflower petals.
-[Dc x2, tr in one stitch.
-Then ch + skip the next stitch and make a tr, dc x2 in the following stitch.
-Sl st into the next stitch.]
+In the first stitch: *Dc x2 + tr.
+Then ch + skip the next stitch and make a tr + dc x2 in the following stitch.
+Sl st into the next stitch.
 You just made 1 petal.
-Repeat what's in the brackets for the rest of the round.
-And now you have a sunflower!
-But what's a sunflower without the leaves:
+Repeat from * for the rest of the round.

 • With the green yarn, ch 11 + 1 turning ch (12 chains total).
 In the second chain from the hook make a sc.
 Then hdc, dc, tr x5, dc, hdc, sc, ch and turn the piece over to the other side of the ch row.
 Sc, hdc, dc, tr x5, dc, hdc, sc.
 Fasten off and leave the tail for sewing.